yianlo/CAT-CSS-Animations-and-Transitions/README.md

 Online platform game that teaches the basics of CSS animations and transitions.

-<sub>The current version is a demo game completed in one day.
-To find out more about future iterations and additional levels, please check out the Future Features section.<sub>
+The current version is a demo game completed in one day.
+To find out more about future iterations and additional levels, please check out the Future Features section.

 ##Features
 Object collision and game logic is dynamically computed in response to user inputs